Universal Decomposition of Phase-Space Integrands: Discussion and Conclusions

 The work described here leaves to future work the question of delineating the form of the basis for the complete integrand of the real-emission contribution.
 This contribution is given by the square of the tree amplitude.
 In addition, the form of the master-integral basis at one loop also depends on Lorentz-invariance identities, related to the vanishing of integrals of certain nontrivial integrands.
 The form of the basis at higher loops relies on the vanishing of a broader class of integrals, generated by total derivatives.
 We leave the extension of these ideas to phase-space integrals to future work as well.

 \acknowledgments We thank Gr\'egory Soyez for help with references.
 DAK's work was supported in part by the French \textit{Agence Nationale pour la Recherche\/}, under grant ANR--17--CE31--0001--01.
 He also acknowledges support by the European Research Council, under grant ERC--AdG--885414.
-BP's work was supported in part by the mentioned ANR grant, in part by the mentioned ERC grant, and in part by the the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement No. 896690 (LoopAnsatz).
+BP's work was supported in part by the mentioned ANR grant, in part by the mentioned ERC grant, and in part by the the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement No.~896690 (LoopAnsatz).
+DAK thanks the Kavli Institute for Theoretical Physics, Santa Barbara, where part of this work was carried out, for its hospitality, and acknowledges the support in part by the National Science Foundation under Grant No.~NSF PHY--1748958.